vijkp/JSProf/README.md

 JSProf
 ======

-This is a JavaScript Profiler with the following functions
+This is a JavaScript Profiler which reports the following information

 	1. Execution times for individual functions
 	2. Edges between caller and callee functions